juditzador/hex-monte-carlo/README.md

 we record the cells along the Gale path with value 1, $p(G1\mid 1)$ and $p(G2 \mid 1)$, and if 2 wins, we record the cells with 2, $p(G1 \mid 2)$ and $p(G2 \mid 2)$.
 Cells that appear in both cases, $p(G1)\cap p(G2)$,
 are given a point.
 This way, we only need $N \times 2 \times dim$ Gale algorithm evaluations.

+Finally, we are playing a compound game.
+In each round, we determine the pivotal point, and fix it to 1 or 2 by a coin flip.
+In all subsequent games this cell is fixed.
+We continue the game until there is a winner is unchangable, which happens when the fixed points themselves form a finished game scenario.